 511 South Wilmington Street, Raleigh, 27601

 As the only African American house museum in the state of North Carolina, the Pope House offers a glimpse into the life of one of Raleigh’s most intriguing citizens, Dr. Manassa Thomas Pope, who was the only African-American man to run for mayor of a southern capital during the Jim Crow Era.
-The Pope House is free and open to public Saturdays 10 a.m. to 2 p.m.
+The Pope House is open for tours Saturdays from 9 a.m. to 2 p.m. and Sundays 1 to 4 p.m. by appointment only.
+Call to book your tour today.
 Read more about Pope House's history.

 1001 Parker Street, Raleigh, 27607

 Rev. Morgan London Latta, a freed enslaved person and teacher, founded Latta University in 1892.
 At its peak, Latta was home to 26 buildings home and 1,400 students, including orphaned children of former enslaved people.
 The university operated for 30 years.
 The Latta residence was the only remaining structure on the site, but it was destroyed in a fire in 2007.
-The City is currently working on a master plan for a park at the location.
+The City recently completed a master plan for the park and is working on Phase I implementation.
 Read more about Latta House's history.

 Pioneers Building at Method Community Park

 The Pioneers Building was the old Agricultural Building of the Berry O’Kelly High School, the first fully accredited and largest rural high school in the state of North Carolina for African Americans.
 Read more about the Pioneers Building.